 Lower back pain is one of the most common injuries suffered during car accidents.
 These injuries can haunt accident victims for a very long time, causing them to miss work and struggle financially.
 Back pain can be a sign of a sprain, a herniated disc, muscle damage, whiplash, and other soft-tissue injuries.
 When lower back pain is accompanied by numbness or tingling, this could indicate pinched nerves.

 Unfortunately, many accident victims who suffer from lower back pain face a long road to recovery.
 Treatment for this type of injury can be costly, and other expenses can quickly add up.
 If you are coping with lower back pain after an accident that was caused by someone else’s negligence, you need to learn about your legal right to compensation.
-Contact Englander Peebles now to discuss your options in a free consultation.
+Contact the personal injury lawyers at Englander Peebles now to discuss your options in a free consultation.

 How Can a Car Accident Cause Lower Back Pain?